 You can make money busking as a singer, musician, juggler, acrobat or general clown.
-Even being a ‘statue’ is a form of busking, so if you’re good at standing still with a load of paint all over you, you can make money!
+Even being a ‘statue’ is a form of busking, so if you’re good at standing still with paint all over you, you can make money!

 - How do I get into busking?